 I think I fell in love with Munich the moment I stepped off the plane.

-Between its proximity to the Alps, being steeped in history and full of gorgeous architecture, it immediately felt like home.
+Between its proximity to the Alps and the fact that its steeped in history, Munich is full of gorgeous architecture and immediately felt like home.
 By then, some time has passed since we’ve been to Europe and I forgot how much I’ve missed it.
 The architecture, the food, the way of life.

 And there is so much more to Munich.
-I didn’t have time to visit all the amazing museums, shops and restaurants, but walking the streets was an experience in itself.
+Unfortunately, I didn’t have time to visit all the amazing museums, shops and restaurants.
+However, even walking the streets was an experience in itself.
 I could just stand in amazement in one place for hours.
 I was fascinated by the architecture all around me, the buildings that could tell stories we can’t even imagine.

 As probably every other person who comes here, I absolutely loved the area around the Marienplatz.
 It truly is the centre of Munich.
 The Neues Rathaus (New Town Hall) absolutely took my breath away.
 Although it was built between 1867 and 1908, it looks like something out of a Gothic novel.
 It looks one way when it’s sunny, transforms at night and takes your breath away when dusted with snow.
 I probably took a hundred pictures of this one place alone.

 If you don’t have a lot of time to spend in a city, taking a bus tour is a fantastic way to see the place and get a run down from the guide on where things are and what they are.
 On a clear, sunny day you can sit on the upper level of the bus with the whole city at your fingertips.
 In Munch, this is a must.